Acheson process: Discovery

-There is sufficient evidence in humans for the carcinogenicity of occupational exposures associated with the Acheson process.
-Occupational exposures associated with the Acheson process cause cancer of the lung.

 Commercial Production

 The first commercial plant using the Acheson process was built by Acheson in Niagara Falls, New York, where hydroelectric plants nearby could cheaply produce the necessary power for the energy intensive process.
 By 1896, The Carborundum Company was producing 1 million pounds of carborundum.
 Many current silicon carbide plants use the same basic design as the first Acheson plant.
 In the first plant, sawdust and salt were added to the sand to control purity.
 The addition of salt was eliminated in the 1960s, due to it corroding steel structures.
 The addition of sawdust was stopped in some plants to reduce emissions.

 To manufacture synthetic graphite items, carbon powder and silica are mixed with a binder, such as tar, and baked after being pressed into shape such as that of electrodes or crucibles.
 They are then surrounded with granulated carbon acting as a resistive element that heats them.
 In the more efficient Castner lengthwise graphitization furnace, the items to be graphitized, e.g. rods, are heated directly by placing them lengthwise end-to-end in contact with the carbon electrodes so that current flows through them, and the surrounding granulated carbon acts as a thermal insulator, but otherwise the furnace is similar to the Acheson design.

 To finish the items, the process is run for approximately 20 hours at 200 V with a starting current of 300 A (60 kW) for a furnace approximately 9 meters long by 35 cm in width and 45 cm in depth, and the resistance drops as the carbon heats due to a negative temperature coefficient, causing the current to increase.
 Cool down takes weeks.
 The purity of graphite achievable using the process is 99.5%.